Apply to the Bachelor of Heath Science Program

-The BHSc final admissions deadline is February 15th – Applications are accepted once a year.
+The priority deadline to apply is February 15th.
+Applications are accepted once a year.

 Students interested in majoring in Health Science must complete a two-step admissions process:

-- Students must first be accepted into Southern CT State University by the Admissions Office.
+- Step 1: Students must first be accepted into Southern CT State University by the Admissions Office.

-- Application is made for admission to the Bachelor of Health Science Program in the spring semester prior to the fall semester in which students anticipate enrolling.
-The application will be made available each year in December on the program’s website.
+- Step 2: Application is made for admission to the Bachelor of Health Science Program in the spring semester prior to the fall semester in which students anticipate enrolling in upper level courses.
+The application will be made available each year by December on the program’s website.

-The BHSc final admissions deadline is February 15th – Applications are accepted once a year.
+The BHSc final admissions deadline is February 15th – Applications are accepted once each year.
 Decisions will be emailed to students by the end of March.

 To apply for admission into the BHSc program, these prerequisites must be completed by the end of the Fall Semester prior to when the application is submitted.